dry-rb/dry-initializer/README.md

 # Dry::Initializer

-DSL for building class initializer with arguments and attributes.
+DSL for building class initializer with params and options.

 ## Installation